 I am dead-set on a holiday decor extravaganza at my house this year.
-I’ve got some sweet garlands, birch trunks, old hydrangea blooms sprayed with GOLD, the lights, lanterns, a boxwood wreath, lime green osage oranges, grapevines, spruce cuttings, pine cones, and some jute rope and pretty ribbon to finish it off all nice.
+I’ve got some sweet garlands, birch trunks, old hydrangea blooms sprayed with gold spray paint, the lights, lanterns, a boxwood wreath, lime green osage oranges, grapevines, spruce cuttings, pine cones, and some jute rope and pretty ribbon to finish it off all nice.
 That’s just the outside stuff.
 It’s kind of soothing clipping branches and jamming them into frozen boxes of dirt in the name of merry-making.
-It’s definitely frivolous, but in the moment it feels way too important.
-Also, having a hot drink in your snuggy gear after–that feels way important too.
+It’s definitely frivolous, but in the moment it feels extremely important.
+Also, having a hot drink in your comfy gear after–that feels important too.

-On that nourishing eats tip, there’s this bowl of vegetables with caraway and fresh horseradish dressing.
+On that nourishing eats point, there’s this bowl of vegetables with caraway and fresh horseradish dressing.
 I do love a good and crunchy broccoli salad stashed away to mix with greens and a bit of avocado or something.
 The best ones always seem to have sweet and sour components.
 This one is filled out with just a bit of cooked quinoa–enough to cling to the lightly cooked florets.
 I quick-pickle some shallots and add some crisp sweet apples to the mix as well.
 The dressing is a bit spicy and sharp with the horseradish and lemon, but grounded with the earthy anise-flavour of caraway.
 I’ve been adding just a bit of flaxseed oil to all of my dressings lately.
-I like the nutty taste, but also those anti-inflammatory, polyunsaturated fatty acid vibes too.
+I like the nutty taste.

 Happy Thanksgiving to my American pals this week.
 Salad and hugs to you all :) xo